ctranoris/patras5gwiki/experimentation-process.md

 ####  VNFD/NSD DEVELOPMENT

 This step is optional, depending on whether or not the vertical customer need to on-board any additional VNFs during orchestration.
 Prior to development of VNFs/NSDs, the developer must understand the specifics of the target Patras5G facility and plan for any specific requirements (e.g., hardware acceleration, Internet access for VNF).
-Creating VNF packages or Network Service descriptors is a tedious task and depends on the target NFV Orchestrator (e.g. OSM, Nokia CloudBand Network Director) and the standard followed.
+Creating VNF packages or Network Service descriptors is a tedious task and depends on the target NFV Orchestrator (e.g. OSM ) and the standard followed.
 For the creation of VNFs the following should be considered:
 * Preparing the Virtual Machine image
 * Implement a VNF descriptor according to target orchestrator model
 * Implement any configurations related to the VNF Manager and especially the Element Management System (EMS).
 EMS is responsible for the functional management of VNF, i.e. FCAPS (Fault, Configuration, Accounting, Performance and Security Management), which often involves VNF management using proprietary interfaces.